Cordelia Stevenson

 A theatre-maker from North Yorkshire – via London – now based in Merseyside.

-I’m interested in live performance that is equal parts playful and poignant, serious and unashamedly silly.
+I’m interested in live performance that is equal parts riotous and ridiculous, playful and political.

 Following my training at Goldsmiths, University of London, I co-founded the critically acclaimed devising company Silent Faces.
 Together we create physical and political theatre that tackles big issues with humour and heart.